 - Why do you want a dog?

-These questions (and many more related) will give you an idea of which kind of dog you can adopt.
-And then once you are starting to get more of an idea about the details, it will make it easier to start looking.
+These questions (and many more related ones) will give you an idea of which kind of dog you can adopt.
+Then once you start to get more of an idea about the details, it will be easier to start looking.

-Adopting from a Shelter vs. Private Adoption
+Adopting from a dog shelter vs. private adoption

-Pros of Adopting from a Shelter
+Pros of adopting from a shelter

-- You will get more information from the shelter about what they already know about the dog, its behaviour, its background (if they know anything) etc
+- You will get more information from the shelter about what they already know about the dog, its behaviour, its background (if they know anything) etc.

-- You will be able to get a good match with the help of professionals
+- You will be able to get a good match with the help of professionals.

-- Paper works and everything needed will be handled professionally
+- Paper works and everything needed will be handled professionally.

-Pros of Private Adoption
+Pros of private adoption